JnyJny/meowmeow/README.md

 command-line tool.
 This means that it runs on, or can be ported to, operating systems that provide a UNIX C run-time environment.
-When UNIX was first invented at Bell Labs, it was imbued from the beginning with a philosophy: programs do one thing, do it well and act on files.
-While it makes sense to do one thing and do it well, the part about acting on files may seem like a head-scratcher.
+When UNIX was first invented at Bell Labs, it was imbued from the beginning with a design philosophy: programs do one thing, do it well and act on files.
+While it makes sense to do one thing and do it well, the part about acting on files seems a little out of place.

 It turns out that the UNIX abstraction of a "file" is very powerful.
 A UNIX file is a stream of bytes that ends with an End Of File (EOF) marker.
 That's it.
 Any other structure in a file is imposed by the application and not the operating system.
-The operating system provides system calls which allow a program to perform a set of standard operations on files: open, read, write, seek, fcntl, and close.
+The operating system provides system calls which allow a program to perform a set of standard operations on files: open, read, write, seek, and close (there are others but those are the biggies).
 Standardizing access to files allows different programs to share a common abstraction and work together even when they were implemented by different people in possibly different languages.

-Having a shared file interface makes it possible to build programs that are composable.
+Having a shared file interface makes it possible to build programs that are **composable**.
 The output of one program can be the input of another program.
 The UNIX family of operating systems provides three files by default whenever a program is executed: standard in (```stdin```), standard out (```stdout```) and standard